 Education Verification verifies a candidate's certifications or educational claims.
 They confirm where the candidate went to school, the type of degree obtained, the major, and sometimes the graduation date.

 Education can be verified for colleges, universities, high schools, and GED equivalency exams.
 International education verification can be enabled if needed, however, these verifications will take longer and additional fees apply.
 To enable international education verifications please Contact Us.

 Education Verification Process

-The process for Education Verification can take up to three steps:
+Once candidates have provided their education history, Checkr's Education Verification can take up to three steps:

 - We reach out to our Education Databases to verify the highest level of education completed.

 - If the school does not report to the Education Database, we will reach out directly to the school’s registrar.
 We will make three attempts to contact the registrar.

 - If the school does not respond after three requests, or if the registrar cannot confirm the highest level of education completed, the report will generate an Exception, and the candidate will be asked to upload proof of education.
 They have 7 days to upload the information before that section of the report moves to Suspended status.

 Note: If a candidate uploads a high school diploma or a GED certificate during the Checkr-Hosted Apply Flow, the Checkr team will compare the candidate's stated education history to the document provided, and mark the verification complete.
 In these cases, Checkr will not attempt to contact the education databases or the school's registrar for confirmation.